-The best carry on luggage should be able to easily pack up to a week’s worth of clothes and have solid build quality.
-There are three types of luggage styles in regards to carry on.
-Those are the suitcase, carry on size backpack, and duffel bag.
+The best carry-on luggage should be able to easily pack up to a week’s worth of clothes and have solid build quality.
+There are three types of luggage styles in regards to carry-on.
+Those are the suitcase, carry-on backpack, and duffel bag.

-We’ve scoured the internet and tried out a number of bags, suitcases, and backpacks to generate this list of the best carry on approved luggage.
-That way you get the right piece of luggage and make your next trip a breeze.
+We’ve scoured the internet and tried out several bags, suitcases, and backpacks to generate this list of the best carry-on approved luggage.
+That way, you get the right piece of luggage and make your next trip a breeze.